mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{<img src="htfp-cover.png" maxWidth="550px" caption="[*Hit the Front Page of Hacker News*](https://hitthefrontpage.com) is my course about my blogging.">}}

-In May, I gave an informal presentation to my peer mentorship group called ["How to be a Sort of Successful Software Blogger."](https://decks.mtlynch.io/show-and-tell-2020-05/) I tried to deconstruct the techniques that made my writing succeed on sites like Hacker News and reddit.
+In May, I gave an informal presentation to my peer mentorship group called ["How to be a Sort of Successful Software Blogger."](https://decks.mtlynch.io/show-and-tell-2020-05/) I tried to deconstruct the techniques that make my writing succeed on sites like Hacker News and reddit.
 It was fun to share my process, but I didn't know what more to do with the material.

 Over the year, I increasingly saw developers teaching what they knew in paid courses.
-TinyPilot had shown me how powerful it could be to align my blog with my business.
+TinyPilot had shown me how powerful it was to align my blog with my business.
 If people liked my blog, they might be interested in purchasing a course about my writing.

-Recording the course was much harder than I expected.
-I allocated 30-40 hours of work, but it turned into nearly 200.
+Recording the course was harder than I expected.
+I planned for 30-40 hours of work, but it turned into nearly 200.

 The course came out in January 2021, so the numbers below don't include post-launch orders.
 Sales have been modest so far, but it's too early to get a sense of long-term revenue.
 In any case, I'm proud of the material, and several of my students have told me that the lessons impacted their writing significantly.